gpuweb/WSL/Spec/source/index.rst

 Other
 """""

-Parentheses have no effect at runtime (beyond their effect during parser).
+Parentheses have no effect at runtime (beyond their effect during parsing).

 The comma operator very simply reduces its first operand as long as it can, then drop it and is replaced by its second operand.

 ..
-I don't mention the ! operator here, because it has no weirdness: it is just a special syntax for a standard library function.
+I don't mention the ! operator here, because it has no weirdness/interest: it is just a special syntax for a standard library function.

 Memory model
 ------------